SchoolOfCode/workshop_events-101/README.md

 👉 Write a function that takes in an event object as a parameter

-👉 When that function is called, read the value from the `value` property, which is nested in an object on the `target` property of the event and set the text in the `h1` tag to be that value
+👉 When that function is called, read the value from the `value` property, which is nested in an object on the `target` property of the event.
+Set the text in the `h1` tag to be that value

-👉 add an event lister to the input which listens to the `keyup` event and calls your function
+👉 add an event listener to the input which listens to the `keyup` event and calls your function

 ## Task 4 - more different events

-👉 Listen to the `mouseenter` event on the `img` element and change the color of the title to `hotpink`
+👉 Listen to the `mouseenter` event on the `img` element and change the color of the `h1` to `hotpink`

-👉 Listen to the `mouseleave` event on the `img` element and change the color back to `initial`
+👉 Listen to the `mouseleave` event on the `img` element and change the color of the `h1` back to `initial`

 ## Task 5 - go crazy!